mralaminahamed/payment-gateway-stripe/readme.txt

 == Changelog ==

 = 9.2.0 - xxxx-xx-xx =
+* Fix - Fixes order attribution data for the Express Checkout Element when using the Blocks API to process.
 * Tweak - Process ECE orders using the Blocks API.
 * Fix - Fixes incorrect error message for card failures due insufficient funds on the shortcode checkout page (legacy).
 * Fix - Fixes deprecation warnings related to nullable method parameters when using PHP 8.4, and increases the minimum PHP version Code Sniffer considers to 7.4.